Skip to main content

 }

-This part of script is not be edited, and is to be used as is.
+This section of the script is not to be edited and is to be used as is.

 4. Create Trigger

-Once the system task is configured, create a new ‘Trigger’ on the selected project with following details:
+Once the system task is configured, create a new ‘Trigger’ on the selected project with the following details:

-Add Details - Add all the trigger details like including name, description, priority and conditions with the context as ‘Document’.
+Add Details - Add all the trigger details including name, description, priority and conditions with the context as ‘Document’.

 Event - Select the trigger event as ‘Download Documents’.